exercism/cpp/concepts/functions/introduction.md

 ```

 When you pass a `const` reference to the function, you can be sure that it will be left unchanged.
-You will often see `const` references for objects that might be costly to copy, like very long strings.
+You will often see `const` references for objects that might be costly to copy, like longer strings.
-A third use-case for the `const` qualifier are member functions, that do not change the instance of a class.
+A third use-case for the `const` qualifier are member functions that do not change the instance of a class.

 ```cpp
 class Stubborn {